-Developing new products in China, especially if they’re customized, is not an easy task.
+Developing and manufacturing new products in China, especially if they’re customized, is not an easy task.

 Many new products being launched using crowdfunding platforms such as Kickstarter have delays – in some cases, they are more than 6 months late.
 (See the typical delays we have observed here.)